Smus/DHL/README.md

 DHLtime
 =======

-Runner Start Time app for DHL
+Little program to find the start time for each runner in DHL in denmark